 - Some of the distinctive ENTP traits, besides those mentioned above, are enterprising, resourceful, friendly, strong-headed, self-centered, and independent.

-- The least likely of all the MBTI personality types to suffer from heart conditions or high blood pressure.
+- The least likely of all the personality types to suffer from heart conditions or high blood pressure.

 - Least likely to complain about stress related to family or health circumstances.